Social preferences

-Social preferences describe the human tendency to not only care about one's own material payoff, but also the reference group's payoff or/and the intention that leads to the payoff.
+Social preferences, also known as distributional preferences, describe the human tendency to not only care about one's own material payoff, but also the reference group's payoff or/and the intention that leads to the payoff.
 Social preferences are studied extensively in behavioral and experimental economics and social psychology.
 Types of social preferences include altruism, fairness, reciprocity, and inequity aversion.
 The field of economics originally assumed that humans were rational economic actors, and as it became apparent that this was not the case, the field began to change.
 The research of social preferences in economics started with lab experiments in 1980, where experimental economists found subjects' behavior deviated systematically from self-interest behavior in economic games such as ultimatum game and dictator game.
 These experimental findings then inspired various new economic models to characterize agent's altruism, fairness and reciprocity concern between 1990 and 2010.
 More recently, there are growing amounts of field experiments that study the shaping of social preference and its applications throughout society.